 - The University of Cambridge Admissions Page contains information on all of the courses and colleges at Cambridge.

-- The University of Cambridge YouTube Channel - The Undergraduate Study playlist contains videos about many aspects of life at Cambridge, from the interview process to the first 48 hours of life at Cambridge.
+- The University of Cambridge YouTube Channel- The Undergraduate Study playlist contains videos about many aspects of life at Cambridge, from the interview process to the first 48 hours of life at Cambridge.

-- Ask-A-Student - this service is run by CUSU (Cambridge University Students Union).
+- Ask-A-Student - This service is run by CUSU (Cambridge University Students Union).
 You can send a message to the page and it will be passed on to a current Cambridge Student, who will respond to you.
 You can ask about anything; what the food is like at a particular college, what it’s like to learn a language from scratch, whether a particular society exists for an interest you might have, and so on.

-- HE+ is a new access initiative run by Cambridge University to promote access to Higher Education.
+- HE+ is an access initiative run by Cambridge University to promote access to Higher Education.
 You’ll find online resources for a variety of subjects (not all of them yet, please do check back regularly as the site is updated) as well as useful additional reading and information for people interested in applying for courses at Cambridge.